iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 <div class="caption">
     Figure 12.
 The sample standard deviation during training (left) and the average episode return (right) in empty grid-world environment.
 </div>

+Next we decided to plot the heatmaps of CCIM and CCIM-slimmed and compare to PPO's heatmap in Figure 13.
+To make the heatmaps we looked at the best 15 seeds for each algorithm and kept track of the paths each seed took.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">